 Mr B had not retained any information regarding the identity of the defendant or the vehicle that hit him and was worried this might prevent him from pursuing a claim.
 Luckily this was not the case: Bott and Co liaised with the police to identify the defendant so that Mr B’s claim could be submitted to the defendant’s insurers.

-It was important for our legal team to work quickly because personal injury claims, like Mr B’s, are subject to a statutory limitation period of three years.
+It was important for our legal team to work quickly because cycling injury claims, like Mr B’s, are subject to a statutory limitation period of three years.
 This means that proceedings must be issued within three years or else they will expire.
 Given Mr B’s accident happened some two years previously, Bott and Co worked hard to gather all the necessary information to lodge the claim before the three years were up.

 By this time, Mr B had become reluctant to go ahead with the claim: When the insurers didn’t admit liability straight away, he convinced himself that he might be held at fault.
-Similarly he expressed concerns about attending medical appointments that Bott and Co had arranged for him.
+Similarly, he expressed concerns about attending medical appointments that Bott and Co had arranged for him.
 Whilst these are typical in personal injury claims, he thought that there was little point in attending medical examinations for injuries that he had sustained almost two and half years ago and that he had largely recovered from.

 Our legal team worked hard to reassure Mr B of his prospects of a successful claim and that medical examinations were a routine part of the claims process.
 After we explained that it was realistically his last chance to claim before the three year limitation period expired on his claim, he was happy to continue his case.
 The medical evidence confirmed that there was a strong chance that Mr B could experience intermittent discomfort in his left leg indefinitely.